Welcome to today's edition of the Rush 24-7 podcast.

 Osama bin Laden in bed with environmentalist wackos on the left.

-Zawahiri and Bin Laden in bed with the Democratic Party.
+Zawahiri and bin Laden in bed with the Democratic Party.

 Apparently, the liberal Democrats of this country have finally found their political soulmates.

-Is the active philosophy here with the Democrats and because we can't beat these guys, and they're telling us we can't beat them, and the Democrats agree, so had to be a great day.
+And because we can't beat these guys, and they're telling us we can't beat them, and the Democrats agree, so had to be a great day.

 Let's talk about this air marshal shooting to death a passenger down in Miami yesterday.

-Remember the phone numbers 800-282-2882, the email address rush at EIB net.com.
+Remember the phone number is 800-282-2882, the email address rush at EIBnet.com.

-First graders have been made to clean a bathroom.
+In Charter School in New York, run by the United Federation of Teachers, first graders have been made to clean a bathroom.

-They made a mess in the bathroom.
+They made a mess of the bathroom.

 The first graders have been made to clean it up.